 Aiki principles, Aiki in action (part 1)

-The principle of this Aiki is quite simple, to put it into practice though, isn't simple at all.
+So then, the functioning of the principle of non-resistance is quite simple, to put it into practice though, isn't simple at all.
 Once we understand how it works it becomes easier, but still it's quite difficult to do it right.
 To understand, we have to experience first.
 To experience, we have to do it quite right for the least.
-So this is like a closed loop or circle which makes it difficult to get in or on, as there is no way or door that would gradually (step by step) lead us there.
-We have to jump right into resp. onto it.
+So this is like a closed loop or circle which makes it difficult to get in or on, as there is no way that would gradually lead us there, step by step.
+We have to jump right into it.
 Sagawa sensei explains 1 : "True training begins once you understand Aiki".
-How true that is!

-Aiki in Aikido, to my understanding is the technique that stands behind every technique.
+To my understanding, the principle of non-resistance is the key to Aiki and Aiki is the key to Aikido.
+Aiki in Aikido is the invisible technique that stands behind every Aikido technique.
 More than a technique, Aiki is the principle that stands true in every Aikido technique.
 Aiki is the principle that always has to be there in Aikido.
-Without Aiki it simply is not Aikido.
+Without Aiki it simply wouldn't be Aikido.

 Again, as we go back to the roots of Aikido, we might ask ourselves, if the Aiki in Daito-Ryu is the same as the Aiki in Aikido?
 After all, O-Sensei learned from the great Daito-Ryu master Sokaku Takeda.
-And O-Sensei was, without a doubt, a great Daito-Ryu master himself before he named his own art Aikido.
+And O-Sensei was, without a doubt, a great Daito-Ryu master himself before he named his own art Aikido 2.
 Even to his last days, when doing Aikido, the techniques themselves remained about the same as they were in his day as a Daito-Ryu master.
-So where or what is the difference between Daito-ryu and Aikido or more precisely, where is the difference between the Aiki in Daito-ryu and the Aiki in Aikido?
-O-Sensei points out very clearly that indeed there is a difference 2: "The Aiki of which conventional martial artists spoke and the Aiki of which I speak are fundamentally different in both essence and substance."
+So where or what is the difference between Daito-ryu and Aikido or more precisely, where is the difference between the Aiki in Daito-ryu and the Aiki in the Aikido of the founder?
+O-Sensei points out that indeed there is a difference 3: "The Aiki of which conventional martial artists spoke and the Aiki of which I speak are fundamentally different in both essence and substance."

 "you control your opponent